lycheeverse/lychee/README.md

       --offline
           Only check local files and block network requests

-  -p, --pre <COMMAND>
+  -p, --preprocess <COMMAND>
           Preprocess input files.
           For each file input, this flag causes lychee to execute `COMMAND PATH` and process its standard output instead of the original contents of PATH.
 This allows you to convert files that would otherwise not be understood by lychee.
 The preprocessor COMMAND is only run on input files, not on standard input or URLs.

-          To invoke programs with custom arguments or to use multiple preprocessors use a wrapper program such as a shell script.
+          To invoke programs with custom arguments or to use multiple preprocessors, use a wrapper program such as a shell script.
 An example script looks like this:

           #!/usr/bin/env bash